CONSTITUTION OF RABAT INTERNATIONAL CHURCH

 C. The Pastor & Church Staff

-1. The church shall appoint an individual to serve as Pastor of RIC.
+1. The church shall appoint an individual to serve as the Pastor of RIC.
 The Pastor shall act as overseer of all church ministries on a day to day basis and be directly accountable to the Church Board and to the congregation at the General Meeting for his conduct and decisions made in conjunction with RIC programs and ministries.

 2. The Pastor of RIC should be sensitive to the autonomous, international and multi-denominational constituency of the fellowship.
 Regardless of his own denominational background, he should strive to be accommodating to the various liturgical traditions of the members.